 - watch your favourite Netflix show with English subtitles to get a feel of the language and see how words are spelt

-- read a book in English you like and have already read in your mother tongue, looking up words you don’t know
+- read a book you're familiar with in English, looking up any words you don’t know

 - listen to podcasts on topics you are interested in and explain what you have learnt to friends

 Living in Sussex and studying at the International Study Centre is the experience of a lifetime.
-Hear about our students' experiences.
+Hear from some of our students and alumni about their experiences at Sussex.